oitee/oitee.github.io/_posts/2021-07-30-implementing-stacks.md

 _For stacks built using arrays:_

 In this case, we need to insert the new item at `this.index +1` of `this.arr`, i.e., the index right after the index of the last inserted item.
-Note that, while working with strongly-typed programming languages, we should first check if adding a new item to this array would exceed the capacity that was initially allocated for that array.
-However, this is not necessary in JavaScript.
+Note that, while working with some programming languages such as C and Java, where arrays are of fixed capacity, we should first check if adding a new item to the array would exceed the capacity that was initially allocated for that array.
+However, this is not necessary in JavaScript, as arrays are always dynamically resized.

 ```js
 this.push = function (x) {